 Neutrinos—fundamental particles most often produced in the fiery hearts of stars—are both famously elusive and tremendously abundant.
 While neutrinos endlessly bombard every inch of the Earth’s surface at nearly the speed of light, they seldom interact with any matter.
 This ability to sail unhindered and unnoticed through almost anything earned neutrinos the nickname “ghost” particles.
 But despite their imperceptibility, neutrinos could be the key to understanding how our universe evolved just after the Big Bang and why the world is made of matter.

-From Fermilab’s location just outside Chicago, IL, the intense neutrino beam will travel 800 miles (1300 kilometers) through the Earth’s mantle before striking its target at the Homestake Mine in Lead, South Dakota.
-This distance, not much more than a blink for speedy neutrinos, gives the particles time to exhibit one of their strangest and most exciting quirks: flavor transformations.
+From Fermilab’s location just outside Chicago, IL, the intense neutrino beam will travel 800 miles (1300 kilometers) through the Earth before striking its target at the Sanford Underground Research Facility located in Lead, South Dakota.
+This distance, not much more than a blink for speedy neutrinos, gives the particles time to exhibit one of their strangest and most exciting quirks: quantum mechanical flavor transformations.

 Most of the neutrinos sent from Fermilab will begin as the muon type, and LBNE will measure these particles as they cross state lines, transforming and passing through the far detector in South Dakota.
-This 10-kiloton technological marvel will be filled with super-cold liquid argon and will be built in stages in collaboration with international partners.
+This vast, multi-kiloton, technological marvel will be filled with super-cold liquid argon and will be built in stages in collaboration with international partners.
 As the neutrinos interact with the argon atoms, they create charged particles that traverse the liquid argon detector.
 The charged particles ionize argon atoms that release electrons.
-These newly minted electrons are then manipulated by an electric field and collected by wires.
+These newly minted electrons are then swept by an electric field and collected by wires.
 Using advanced electronics and software, scientists can reconstruct and analyze a complete 3-dimensional picture of each neutrino interaction to precisely measure the phenomena of neutrino oscillations.